 *Note for non-Australasian readers:

-The term ANZAC was coined in 1915 to denote the Australian and New Zealand Army Corps that fought in the disaster known as Gallipoli, a campaign conceived by a Mr Churchill.
+The term ANZAC was coined in 1915 to denote the Australian and New Zealand Army Corps that fought in the disaster known as Gallipoli, a campaign conceived by Mr Winston Churchill.
 Turkish, French and British troops died there too in huge numbers, yet the event has a special place in the histories of Australia and New Zealand.
-Both were new, small countries that had only been self governing for 13 or 14 years.
-Both suffered shocking losses there that shook the national psyches.
+Both were small countries that had only been self governing for 13 or 14 years.
+They suffered losses that shook their national psyches.
 The day the troops landed, 25 April, is a day of Remembrance.

 Mark is guardian and blundering typist for Mawson, one of this bright world’s few published bears.